top of page

 c.
 Because the fishing nets were torn, Jesus caused many fish to leap into the boat.

-Jesus was walking on water towards the boat and instructed Peter to get out of the boat and walk towards Him.
+Jesus was walking on water towards the boat, and Peter got out of the boat and walked towards Jesus.

 Mark 6:45-52.